nautobot/nautobot-app-chatops/docs/dev/dev_environment.md

 !!! tip
     This is the recommended option for development.

-This project is managed by [Python Poetry](https://python-poetry.org/) and has a few requirements to set up your development environment:
+This project is managed by [Python Poetry](https://python-poetry.org/) and has a few requirements to setup your development environment:

 1. Install Poetry, see the [Poetry Documentation](https://python-poetry.org/docs/#installation) for your operating system.
 2. Install Docker, see the [Docker documentation](https://docs.docker.com/get-docker/) for your operating system.